DingoDjango/NotificationsArchiver/README.md

 ![Notifications Archiver](http://i.imgur.com/oSa2umD.png)

-Adds a tab at the bottom of the screen titled "Notifications Archive".
+Adds a tab at the bottom of the screen titled "Archive".

 Allows you to browse and re-open old letters and messages.